-Unemployment insurance is a program that assists the laid off worker meet financial obligations while seeking a new job.
+Unemployment insurance is a program that assists a laid off worker to meet financial obligations while seeking a new job.
 The state of New Jersey manages the program through its Department of Labor and Workforce development.
 Unemployed residents of New Jersey can file for unemployment insurance over the internet 24 hours a day, 7 days a week or by telephone.

 Most employees with a steady track record of employment qualify for benefits.
 In order to prevent incompetent individuals from using up the state unemployment fund, New Jersey sets eligibility rules.